Erythema Nodosum (cont.)

 Erythema nodosum is initially managed by identifying and treating any underlying condition present.
 Simultaneously, treatment is directed toward the inflamed skin from the erythema nodosum.

-Treatments for erythema nodosum include anti-inflammatory drugs, and cortisone by mouth or local injection.
-Colchicine is sometimes used effectively to reduce inflammation and prevent recurrence.
+Treatments for erythema nodosum include anti-inflammatory drugs, and corticosteroids by mouth or local injection.
+Colchicine is sometimes used to reduce inflammation.
 Treatment must be customized for the particular patient and conditions present, such as the existence of any associated diseases.
 It is important to note that erythema nodosum, while annoying and often painful, does not threaten internal organs and the long-term outlook is generally very good.

 Koopman, William, et al., eds.
 Clinical Primer of Rheumatology.
 Philadelphia, PA: Lippincott Williams & Wilkins, 2003.